vithika-data/GHArchive-data-analysis/README.md

 - Understanding the data
 - Analysing the data with a problem statement
 - Data Visualisation
-- Importing the data into S3 bucket for day-to-day pipeline analysis
+- Exported dataframe with relevant fields into S3 bucket(where business can create a trigger using AWS lambda) for day-to-day pipeline analysis

 ## Extracting the data files from GHArchive
 - Used wget command to download the data for a day